Our Motel, Cabins, and Campground (no tents) are now OPEN.

 The hot spring water that flows into our tubs is millions of years in the making.

 Deep in the earth’s crust, hundreds of miles underground, aquifers are geothermally heated by magma chambers and the water is then propelled through rock with incredible force and energy.
-As it is pushed through mineral deposits, some of those minerals are dissolved into the water and when it finally makes its way to the surface, it escapes as steam and mineral-rich (and sometimes very) hot water.
+As it is pushed through mineral deposits, some of those minerals are dissolved into the water and when it finally makes its way to the surface, it escapes as steam and mineral-rich hot water.

 Tecopa’s hot spring water is silky smooth with no odor whatsoever.
 At the ground source, the temperature is about 118 degrees Fahrenheit, depending on the time of year.
 As the tubs are filled and we control the flow, they hover around 104 degrees fahrenheit.
 Our tubs are about 350 gallons each and are a flow-through design, taking about an hour for the water to completely replace itself, while maintaining a fairly consistent temperature.